Reporting a hate crime can be difficult thing to do, but we are here to help you through the process.

 - You can come and talk to LUU Advice about the incident without having to do anything you feel uncomfortable with, such as talk to the police.
 You can also report in person at the University of Leeds International Student Office.

-In LUU there is a Victim Support drop in session where students can go for confidential help, support and information.
-Contact LUU Advice for further info.
+LUU provides a Victim Support drop in session during term time, where students can go for confidential help, support and information.
+Contact LUU Advice for further information.
 You don’t need to have reported the crime to the police.

 As a University of Leeds student you also have free access to the Big White Wall, which provides health and wellbeing support.